foundry-vtt-community/wiki.js/development/api/application.md

 ![Up to date as of v11](https://img.shields.io/badge/FoundryVTT-v11-informational)

 Applications are a core piece of Foundry's API that almost every developer will have to familiarize themselves with.
+Applications use Handlebars for rendering - ApplicationV2, which is coming in Foundry V12, is a major rework that makes using alternative engines more feasible.

 The [Dialog](/en/development/api/dialog) subclass has its own page detailing its specific options because its configuration is so specific.